Home » from scratch recipes » How to Make Dried Oranges Slices

 Gift Bag Ornaments or Tags

 Dried oranges are the perfect size to add to a gift bag or present during the holiday season.
-The pretty pop of color and wonderful smell are sure to bring a smile to whomever the gift is for.
+The pretty pop of color and wonderful smell are sure to bring a smile to whoever the gift is for.

 Dried Oranges at Christmas Time

-So why do we use oranges during the holidays and Christmas season?
+So why do we use oranges during the holidays and the Christmas season?
 The story goes as follows:

-St. Nicholas learned of a poor man who couldn’t find suitors for his three daughters as he didn’t have any money for a dowry.
+St. Nicholas learned of a poor man who couldn’t find suitors for his three daughters, as he didn’t have any money for a dowry.
 One night, St. Nicholas traveled to the man’s home and tossed three sacks of gold down the chimney.
 The gold happened to land in the three girls’ stockings that were hanging by the fireplace to dry.
 The oranges we receive in our stockings today represent the gold from the girl’s stockings.
 This is why oranges are a part of modern-day Christmas traditions.

 Shop beautiful Scandinavian Christmas Decor in my Online Shop.